JetBrains/kotlin-wrappers/kotlin-electron/README.md

 ### TODO:

 1) Improve types in `namespace.kt` files (typeof declarations)
-2) Convert staff from `NodeJS` namespace as extensions
+2) Convert stuff from `NodeJS` namespace as extensions
 3) Assign names for all anonymous string unions
 4) Support inheritance for `InputEvent` string unions